Horse sacrifice: Irish

 Following the 12th-century Anglo-Norman invasion of Ireland, Norman writer Gerald of Wales wrote in his Topographia Hibernica that the Irish kings of Tyrconnell were inaugurated with a horse sacrifice.
 He writes that a white mare was sacrificed and cooked into a broth, which the king bathed in and drank from:

 There is in a northern and remote part of Ulster, among the Kenelcunil, a certain tribe which is wont to install a king over itself by an excessively savage and abominable ritual.
 In the presence of all the people of this land in one place, a white mare is brought into their midst.
 Thereupon he who is to be elevated, not to a prince but to a beast, not to a king but to an outlaw, steps forward in beastly fashion and exhibits his bestiality.
 Right thereafter the mare is killed and boiled piecemeal in water, and in the same water a bath is prepared for him.
 He gets into the bath and eats of the flesh that is brought to him, with his people standing around and sharing it with him.
 He also imbibes the broth in which he is bathed, not from any vessel, nor with his hand, but only with his mouth.
 When this is done right according to such unrighteous ritual, his rule and sovereignty are consecrated.

 This has been seen as propaganda meant to paint the Irish as a barbaric people and thus justify Anglo-Norman conquest.
 However, there may be some truth in the account, because there are mentions of similar horse sacrifices associated with kingship in India (the ashvamedha) and Scandinavia.

-Norse

-The Norse ceremony according to the description in Hervarar saga of the Swedish inauguration of Blot-Sweyn, the last or next to last pagan Germanic king, c.
-1080: